 Don’t forget to be authentic

-The human touch is incredibly important.
+The human touch is so important.
 You probably have brands that come to mind when you think of personality and authenticity in marketing.
 The same can be said for individuals.
 Your personal brand is important.
 Whether it’s in your writing, webinars or social media posts, try to inject your personality and values into the experience.

 7. Do you have a user-friendly online experience?